paglobal/augmented-tabflow/README.md

 - add test suite
 - look out for instances of typescript `!`'s in the codebae -
-- (maybe) add setting for closing side panel on tab activation
+- (maybe) add option for showing more options for tabs and tab groups
 - (maybe) implement search for sessions and tabs (already implemented in browser for tabs)
 - (maybe) implement ability to sort sessions alphabetically or by date added
 - (maybe) implement action center and add new shortcuts